-(2) Non-banking financial services refer to financial institutions other than banks, including insurers, asset management companies, and financial leasing companies.

-(3) The real estate industry is broadly defined as comprising: real estate financial products with funds directly invested in real estate projects; and trust schemes, infrastructure investment schemes, project funding schemes, and so on with funds used indirectly in connection with real estate enterprises.

-(4) Some industries have been grouped into "others" as they account for small proportions.
+- (2) Non-banking financial services refer to financial institutions other than banks, including insurers, asset management companies, and financial leasing companies. - (3) The real estate industry is broadly defined as comprising: real estate financial products with funds directly invested in real estate projects; and trust schemes, infrastructure investment schemes, project funding schemes, and so on with funds used indirectly in connection with real estate enterprises. - (4) Some industries have been grouped into "others" as they account for small proportions. - (5) Figures may not match the calculation due to rounding.